LuChenLab/Malarialipidmetabolism/README.md

 This repository includes:

-1. 🔍 **Data analysis scripts** to identify lipid metabolism-related genes in *Plasmodium* species using scRNA-seq and bulk RNA-seq.
+📊 1.
+Malaria Lipid Metabolism Analysis using scRNA-seq and bulk RNA-seq to identify conserved genes involved in lipid metabolism in Plasmodium species, and prioritize candidates for downstream validation.
-2. 📦 **MRS R package**, a PU-learning-based framework for gene classification using only positive samples.
+🤖 2.
+MRS R package, a PU-learning-based framework for gene classification using only positive samples..

 ---